 Embrace the magic of Venice and become fully immersed in the spirit of the city as you wander amid the mosaic of intertwined canals and bridges.
 You might like to start your adventure at St. Mark’s Square, past the symbolic Doge’s Palace and explore the hidden waterways and Grand Canal in elegance from the comfort of a traditional gondola.

 Perhaps choose to spend more time casually wandering past Byzantine basilicas and painted palazzi or journey across more of the UNESCO World Heritage Venetian lagoon to discover the attractive islands of Murano and Burano, famous for their glass blowing, lace and coloured houses.

 Savour your final morning in Venice before making the journey back to Venezia Santa Lucia station for your First Class journey south on board the Eurostar Italia Frecciargento service to Florence.

-On arrival at Firenze Santa Maria Novella station stroll to the stylish Hotel Santa Maria Novella (4-star), just 300 yards from the station and your hotel for the next three nights, ideally located close to the station.
+On arrival at Firenze Santa Maria Novella station stroll to the stylish Glance Hotel (4-star), your hotel for the next three nights, ideally located close to the station.

 Days 6 and 7 – Florence

 Florence, the epicentre of the Italian Renaissance, houses some of the greatest masterpieces ever created.
 The best way to explore this diverse and compelling city is on foot.
 You might like to start at the celebrated Duomo (Santa Maria del Fiore),

 a triumph of architecture and engineering before visits to the world renowned Uffizi Gallery and the iconic Medieval closed-spandrel segmented arched bridge, the Ponte Vecchio.